3MAH/simcoon/docs/Continuum_Mechanics/Micromechanics/schemes.rst

       DTime (double): The increment of time.
     </li>
     <li>
       sse (double): The specific elastic strain energy of the composite.
-Given at the beginning of the increment, updated at the end (unused in this version of SMART+).
+Given at the beginning of the increment, updated at the end (unused in this version of 'simcoon').
     </li>
     <li>
       spd (double): The specific plastic dissipation of the composite.
-Given at the beginning of the increment, updated at the end (unused in this version of SMART+).
+Given at the beginning of the increment, updated at the end (unused in this version of 'simcoon').
     </li>
     <li>
       ndi (int): Number of direct stress components used in the analysis.